arnemileswinter/jungle-chess/README.md

 ### Capturing Pieces

-Every piece can capture another piece of equal rank.
+Every piece can capture another piece of equal or lower rank.

 In order to capture a piece, the following hierarchy holds: